Iyas-Zendagui/GPE/README.md

 # GPE
-Desktop application for the teachers personnel management created by ESI-SBA students :
+A desktop application for the teachers personnel management created by ESI-SBA students :
                             - Achraf Nasser Eddine BELFERED
 		                        - Bouemedien ROUBAI CHORFI